KaiIOB/ioBroker.wiim/README.md

 1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.wiim`)
 1. Execute `iobroker upload wiim` on the ioBroker host

+## Adapter Configuration

+	IP address of device: IP of the device you intend to control, can be found in wiim app

+	interval for refresh of player data in seconds: time between two requests for updated data

+	API request type: Wiim and Arylic use similar APIs, but they differ in the protocol used.
+For Wiim products https must be chosen, for Arylic products http must be chosen

 ## Changelog

 <### 0.0.2